tazama-lf/docs/Product/configuration-management.md

 ![Tazama context end to end](../images/tazama-context-end-to-end.png)

-Once data is ingested into the transaction history by the TMS API, the Event Director performs an initial “triage” step to determine if the transaction should be inspected by the system, and in what way.
+Once data is ingested into the transaction history by the TMS API, the Event Director performs an initial "triage" step to determine if the transaction should be inspected by the system, and in what way.
 At the moment this is a very simple decision based on the transaction type only (i.e. pain.001, pain.013, pacs.008 and pacs.002), though we envisage that the decision-making here can be more complex in the future by inspecting attributes contained in the message.
 For now, the ED uses the transaction type to select the typologies that are to be evaluated and triggers the rules required by the typologies.
 The default configuration of the system only evaluates the pacs.002 as the trigger payload for the rule processors and typologies.
 The ED routing is configured via a network map that defines the hierarchy of typologies and rules.
 While not directly influenced by a calibration process at present, the behavior of existing rules and typologies may result in changes to the scope of the evaluation defined in the network map.
 Some rules or typologies may be deemed to be ineffective in the current configuration and removed or recomposed, and new rules or typologies may be added as new behaviors emerge.

 ![Tazama rule and typology plane](../images/tazama-rule-and-typology-plane.png)

 Each rule processor that receives the trigger payload from the Event Director evaluates the transaction and the historical behavior of its participants according to its specification and configuration.
 Rule processors are driven by a combination of parameters and result specifications to determine only one of a number of related outcomes.
 The rule outcome is then submitted to the typology processor for scoring.

-The typology processor assigns a weighting to each rule outcome as it is received based on the rule’s parent typologies’ configurations.
+The typology processor assigns a weighting to each rule outcome as it is received based on the rule's parent typologies' configurations.
 Once all the rule results for a specific typology has been received, the typology adds all the weighted scores together into the typology score.
-The typology score can be evaluated against an “interdiction” threshold to determine if the client system should be instructed to block a transaction “in flight” and also an investigation threshold to trigger a review process at the end of the transaction evaluation.
+The typology score can be evaluated against an "interdiction" threshold to determine if the client system should be instructed to block a transaction "in flight" and also an investigation threshold to trigger a review process at the end of the transaction evaluation.
 The typology processor is not currently configured to interdict the transaction when the threshold is breached; only investigations are commissioned once the evaluation of all the typologies are complete.

 ![Tazama rule and typology processor](../images/tazama-rule-and-typology-processor.drawio.svg)